This is a script for a presentation on UtahJS Conf.

 Hello and welcome to my presentation!
 Thank you for coming!

 I’ll share my first project as a freelance engineer and how I used AI tools.
-Honestly speaking, I have found AI technology to be incredibly helpful being a first-time freelance software engineer.
-Also, I have found that AI technology may inhibit my progress in a freelance project.
+Honestly speaking, I have found AI technology to be incredibly helpful and sometimes inhibiting to my progress.
+The results were a mixed bag.
 I’ll cover three key lessons that I learned while working on this project.

-- Leveraging AI technology in the most useful and beneficial why possible.
+2. Leveraging AI technology in the most useful and beneficial way possible.

-- Mastering software engineering so that the AI doesn’t master you.
+3. Mastering the problem so that the AI doesn’t master you.

 I hope this presentation will be engaging, insightful, and memorable.

-Speaking of fun, I recognize that we are in a movie theater.
-This is a place where people come to be told inspirational stories, and occasionally people dress up to participate in that story.
+Speaking of memorable, I recognize that we are in a movie theater.
+This is a place where people come to be told inspirational or entertaining stories, and occasionally people dress up to participate.
 I’ve never had that experience of dressing up for a movie, so I want to take that opportunity now seeing as I’m in a movie theater.

 PULL OUT JOYCON

-It’s taken me some time to learn how to use this to produce magic, but I believe I can have a go at it.
+It’s taken me some time to learn how to use this wand to produce magic, and I hope this magic will work for my presentation.

 ACTIVATE MAGIC MODE